-- 1. the conduct is considered sexual harassment as defined by Title IX - 2. the conduct occurs on Southwest Baptist University premises; and/or - 3. the conduct occurs in the context of a Southwest Baptist University employment, education, or research program or activity in the United States
+- 2. the conduct occurs on Southwest Baptist University premises; and/or - 3. the conduct occurs in the context of a Southwest Baptist University employment, education, or research program or activity in the United States

 Conduct meets the qualification of sexual harassment according to Title IX if: